talyssonoc/jsAutoSuggest/README.md

 ===============

 * `select`: A function (that receiva a word as argument) that runs after the user clicks an suggestion.
+* `create`: Function (that receive a suggestion HTML element as argument) that will be applied to any of the suggestions of the menu.
+* `show`: Function that runs right after the list is showed
 * `suggestionClass`: String with one or more classes (separated with spaces) to any of the options of the suggestion menu.
-* `create`: Function (that receive a suggestion HTML element as argument) that will be applied to any of the suggestions of the menu.
-* `hideWhenChoose`: Hides the suggestion menu when the user clicks on some of them.
+* `hideOnChoose`: Hides the suggestion menu when the user clicks on some of them.
 (Default: false).
-* `hideWhenClickOutside`: Hides the suggestion menu when the user clicks out of it.
+* `hideOnClickOutside`: Hides the suggestion menu when the user clicks out of it.
 (Default: true).

 API
 ===